OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 It is **really cumbersome** to update the SharedIO Mellanox Infiniband firmware!
-If you reboot the right-hand node or update the Mellanox adapters' firmware, the Infiniband network interface on the left-hand node will disappear :-(

-Therefore we have developed the following procedure:
+If you reboot the right-hand node or update the Mellanox adapters' firmware, the Infiniband network interface on the left-hand node will disappear :-( Therefore we have developed the following procedure:

-* The **right-hand** (SharedIO Primary) nodes which hold the physical adapter are updated first.
+* Firstly, the **right-hand** (SharedIO Primary) nodes which hold the physical adapter are updated.
-* Then the **left-hand** (SharedIO Auxiliary) nodes which only have a cable connection to the physical adapterare updated.
+* Secondly, the **left-hand** (SharedIO Auxiliary) nodes which only have a cable connection to the physical adapter are updated.
 * Finally *Virtual Reseat* operations must be made to remove power completely from both nodes and thus reinitialize the adapters.

-The steps in the procedure are:
+The detailed steps in the procedure are:

 1. All pairs of SD665_V3_ nodes must be upgraded together.
    Make a Slurm_ system reservation of the nodes or drain the nodes in Slurm_,